swiftdarkhorse/Handwritten_Digit_classification/README.md

 # Digit_classification
-Under the guidance of Saumitra Lalsare and Yash Patil
+Under the guidance of Prof. Saumitra Lalsare
 Authors: Sadjyot Gangolli and Sahil Krishndas